 My biggest mistake when walking the Amazon was to fixate on getting to the end.
 I replayed a mental video of me running down the beach and into the ocean throughout the expedition and, with hindsight, it made everything harder.
 Anything that slowed me down frustrated me and the journey became a mere stepping stone with no value apart from getting me to the finish.
 It's a shame really because I realise now that it was the journey that I should have savoured and enjoyed.
 I think if I had my time again I would have just focused on enjoying and getting the most out of each day.
 The end would still have come – in fact it would have come with a lot less struggle.

 You’ve travelled to many incredible locations around the world – do you have a particular favourite?

 Argentine Patagonia holds some very special memories.
-I used to work their running conservation projects for gap year kids and assisted biologists with their research.
+I used to work there, running conservation projects for gap year kids and assisting biologists with their research.
 The landscape, the people, the steak and the wine.
 It’s hard to beat.

 What’s the weirdest thing you’ve ever eaten?

 I’ve eaten giant armadillo, tapir, wooly monkey, skunk, electric eel and even puma.
 But by far the worst were tadpoles.
 They made me wretch like nothing I had eaten before.
 If you think about it they are just guts and a tail; and you know what guts are full of!

 What about your closest shave?